lishunyang12/lishunyang12/README.md

 - 🔭 I’m currently working on firmware of controlling a 6-DOF robotic arm.
 - 🌱 I’m currently learning forward and inverse kinematics.
 - 🤔 I’m looking for opportunities to learn multimodal learning and embodied artificial intelligence.
-- ⚡ Fun fact: I am a DJI fans!
+- ⚡ Fun fact: I am a DJI guy!
 <!--
 **lishunyang12/lishunyang12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: